Anthony-Gambale/bibtexyaml/README.md

 }
 ```

-Then use `BibTeX-YAML reverse <name>.yaml` to convert the entries to YAML and *append* them to the end of your current bibliography in `<name>.yaml`.
+Then use `bibtexyaml reverse <name>.yaml` to convert the entries to YAML and *append* them to the end of your current bibliography in `<name>.yaml`.
 If you don't have this file yet, it will be created.
 It may look something like the following

 ```yaml
 entries: